List PowerShell snap-ins on this computer.

 Installing a Snap-In requires Administrator rights.

 Beginning in PowerShell 2.0 Modules were introduced and they almost entirely replace Snap-Ins.

 Snap-Ins are still available and fully supported.
-Snap-Ins have to be installed, modules can be simply copied and then made available with Import-Module
+Snap-Ins have to be installed, modules can be copied and then made available with Import-Module

 Equivalent commands for Snap-Ins and Modules are shown below: